 As part of an ongoing discussion, specifically in this journal, on the pedagogical resonances of a discipline called Medical Humanities or Health Humanities, I have written of my experiences with teaching the discipline to students of literature in Manipal, the site of India’s first private medical college (3).
 I had suggested the rich possibilities of teaching similar modes of narrative and ethical responses that employ methodologies and scholarship from the Humanities to medical students, in the hope of engendering robust reflexive learning experiences.
+There is an understandable importance to memorising facts and data in medical courses.
+A class on Medical Humanities would further expose students to the process of critical and creative thinking – to learn how to ask relevant questions of any body of knowledge, especially when it is about human society, experiences and emotions.
+A core feature of the Humanities is to not assume data is fixed, but that it is gathered and created by fallible human beings and contingent to health policy.
+For example, homosexuality was classified for several decades by medical science as a mental illness.
+Similarly, by looking at different scholarship and approach from the Humanities (through literature, through field research, through historical archives), a broader way of thinking about the body vis-à-vis a larger human experience and citizenship would be instilled.

 In recent months, I had an opportunity to teach a module on Medical Humanities to MBBS students as part of a first-year course in community medicine.
 This course from the ongoing (1997) MCI curriculum has been titled ‘Humanities and Community Medicine’ and allotted 60 hours of teaching.
 While it was not ideal to model critical thinking sessions in large non-elective classrooms (of about 125 students each), this experience quickly brought to the forefront the confusion of placing Humanities in the predominantly rigid science-art divide of our education system.
-The Humanities scholar in this milieu then finds herself having to justify everything about her discipline from its pedagogy, scholarship, methodology, to content.
-The ambiguity towards that which is not strictly within health sciences has also been reflected in the vague articulation of interdisciplinarity in the 1997 curriculum.
+The Humanities scholar in this milieu then finds herself having to justify everything about her discipline – be it pedagogy, scholarship, methodology, or content.
+The ambiguity towards that which is not strictly within the purview of health sciences has also been reflected in the vague articulation of interdisciplinarity in the 1997 curriculum.
 The Humanities and Community Medicine course is encapsulated as an “introduction to the subjects of demography, health economics, medical sociology, hospital management, behavioural sciences inclusive of psychology” (4).
 In this spectrum of disciplines, what does the MCI articulate as a desired skill for students from this community medicine course?
 Two are mentioned - the first is to understand the practice of medicine in community settings and the second is “the art of communication with patients including history taking and medico-social work” (5).
 This remains the only mention of Humanities and its desired outcome in the MBBS curriculum that has been taught in the country for over two decades.
-While the ambiguities might have been a lacunae for several educators, the open formulation also gave some sense of Humanities as a discipline that could be—as it ought to be—accommodated from an interdisciplinary perspective.
+While this may have been ambiguous for several educators, the open formulation also gave some sense of Humanities as a discipline that could be—as it ought to be—accommodated from an interdisciplinary perspective.
 In addition, it kept a window open for a whole cluster of disciplines (philosophy, sociology, literature, history etc.,) that an instructor could include and interpret according to her expertise.